mvellandi/journal-old/_posts/2011-03-10-viable-product-design-innovation-developing-world-kevin-starr.md

 ---
-title: Critically Analyzing BoP Design for Viability and Lasting Impact
+title: "Critically Analyzing BoP Design for Viability and Lasting Impact"
+layout: post
 date: 2011-03-10T12:04:27+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Great talk on product/service design for the developing world.
 As with any product development process (waterfall or agile), the outcome must be useful and viable
 categories: